-RRM3 will test and hone the ability to transfer these two commodities so they are 'ready for primetime' when needed.
+RRM3 will test and hone the ability to transfer and replenish cryogenic fluid so the technology is 'ready for primetime' when needed.

 RRM3 demonstrations will also further develop twelve individual technology elements that are directly applicable to Restore-L, a project that aims to prove the combination of technologies needed to robotically service a satellite in orbit.
 These technologies range from robotic tools, to fluid transfer systems, to a high-speed processor called SpaceCube 2.0.

 The ability to resupply propellant and coolant enables longer journeys than a single tank of propellant would allow.
 The capabilities NASA will develop through RRM3 can thus be applied to future human exploration missions.

 In the context of the Journey to Mars, RRM3's cryogen replenishment techniques could also be used to refuel spacecraft that arrive at Mars through In-Situ Resource Utilization (ISRU).
 Using this method, the carbon dioxide in Mars' atmosphere could be converted into liquid methane (a cryogenic propellant) and used to refuel a Mars departure rocket.
 Propellant saved using RRM3's established replenishment method would allow future manned missions to use that cargo mass for other necessary supplies.

 Capabilities developed through RRM3 may also be applied to future lunar missions.
 When mining the moon for water, the hydrogen and oxygen can be separated, then used as fuel, meaning less fuel is required to be launched from Earth.
 Liquid hydrogen and oxygen are types of cryogens, so the ability to transfer and replenish them in space will be critical to this operation.